Jubayer1228/test_project/README.md

 From the UI, now we can navigate to the Add Customer page by clicking the "Add Customer" link on the top right hand corner.
 This will open up a new page
 "http://127.0.0.1:8000/customers/add/" where we can add necessary information to add any new customer.
 We need to add all the required fields before saving this new customer info.
-State field is a drop down menu where we can choose the state.
+State field is a drop down list where we can choose the state.
 Zip code is a 5 digit numeric field.
 I have added regex to make sure only 5 digit input value will be acceptable as a valid zipcode.

 To update any customer info, we can click the link on the FirstName which will redirect us to a new page.
 This is quite similar to the Add Customer page.